A stable terrarium starts with the right structure.

 Just note you’re probably better off choosing a chunkier charcoal rather than a powder.
 A fine powder may flow into the drainage layer, even through a barrier mesh.

-We sell a coconut-based, fine-grade activated charcoal.
+We sell a coconut-based, fine-grade activated charcoal – so it’s versatile and eco-friendly.

 Decorative Sand Layer (Optional*)